nazzelofficial/panindigan/README.md

-# ⚠️ Deprecated
+#⚠️ Deprecated

-> **This package is deprecated and is no longer under active development.**
+This package is deprecated and is no longer under active development.

 A new and actively maintained successor is now available:

-## 👉 Please migrate to **panindigan-fca**
+👉 Please migrate to panindigan-fca

-`panindigan-fca` is a complete rewrite with a modern architecture, improved reliability, and long-term support.
+panindigan-fca is a complete rewrite built with a modern architecture, improved reliability, and long-term maintainability.

-### Why migrate?
+Why migrate?

-* 🚀 Modern TypeScript-first architecture
+🚀 Modern TypeScript-first architecture
-* 💾 Automatic session persistence
+💾 Automatic session persistence
-* 🗄️ SQLite / LibSQL / Turso session storage
+🗄️ SQLite / LibSQL / Turso session storage
-* 👥 Native multi-account support
+👥 Native multi-account support
-* 🔄 Event-driven session lifecycle
+🔄 Event-driven session lifecycle
-* 🌐 Built-in HTTP, HTTPS, SOCKS4, and SOCKS5 proxy support
+🌐 Built-in HTTP, HTTPS, SOCKS4, and SOCKS5 proxy support
-* 🔁 Automatic session refresh and recovery
+🔁 Automatic session refresh and recovery
-* ⚡ Better performance, stability, and maintainability
+⚡ Better performance, stability, and maintainability
-* 📦 Designed for modern Node.js versions
+📦 Designed for modern Node.js versions

-> **All new features, improvements, and bug fixes will only be added to `panindigan-fca`.**

-This package will remain available for existing projects, but it will only receive critical fixes if necessary.
+🛠️ New features and continuous improvements Maintenance Status

+As a solo maintainer, I have decided to focus all future development on panindigan-fca.

+Because of this:

+❌ This package is no longer actively maintained.
+❌ No new features will be added.
+❌ No architectural improvements or major refactors will be made.
+❌ Compatibility with future platform changes is not guaranteed.
+❌ Feature requests and enhancement requests will no longer be accepted.
+❌ Regular maintenance and updates have been discontinued.

+Critical bug fixes may be provided at my discretion, but there are no guarantees of future updates or support.

+For the best experience, improved stability, better performance, and all future development, please migrate to panindigan-fca.

+All future features, improvements, optimizations, and long-term support are exclusively available in panindigan-fca.

-Thank you to everyone who has supported this project. ❤️
+Thank you to everyone who has used and supported this project over the years.
+Your support made this project possible, and I truly appreciate it. ❤️

 # Panindigan